 Bank of America cards and Citi Hilton HHonors Reserve cards are being issued with chip and PIN technology.
 Social media movements are underway to gather public support for changes that will tighten security and help Americans avoid problems when traveling overseas.
 For those who have the new cards, they find many places don't have the chip readers.
 For that reason, American cards frequently have the magnetic strip as well as the chip.

-Chip and PIN: Impact on Budget Travel
+Impact on Budget Travel

 American travelers abroad who stay in five-star hotels and deal with human cashiers at point of sale usually find the chip and PIN impact minimal.
 Problems occur at automated points of sale -- places budget travelers are more likely to frequent.